py4ever/pypi_seed/README.md

 # pypi_seed

 Hey, this is a seed generator to generate
-- a seed project that available to upload to pypi.org
+- a seed project that available to be uploaded to pypi.org
 - it provides 'cli' to customize the seed before generation